Health Check Modes

 Runtime Health Checks

 📘 This health check is only executed if your Service is scaled to 2 or more Containers.

-When your app is live, Aptible periodically runs a health check to ensure that your Containers are healthy.
+When your App is live, Aptible periodically runs a health check to determine if your Containers are healthy.
 Traffic will route to a healthy Container, except when:

-This health check is performed as an HTTP request sent to
+The health check is an HTTP request sent to

-/healthcheck.
-Your app must respond with a 200 if Strict Health Checks are enabled and with any status code otherwise.
+200 OK HTTP response if Strict Health Checks are enabled, or any status code otherwise.
 See Endpoint Logs for information about how Runtime Health Checks error logs can be viewed, and Health Checks Failed dealing with failures.

 📘 If needed, you can identify requests to